 - and Masses for Religious Orders

 Here is a hard to find daily Missal for the faithful, which will accompany you throughout the Liturgical Year, stressing the important Feasts and Highlights of our Redemption.
-Except for the epistles and Gospel readings that are printed in English only, the other sacred texts for proper masses include both the Latin and English texts.
-The Missal is printed in two colors, black for most texts and red for Holy Mass explanations, making it much more practical and convenient for daily use.
+The Mass propers (including Epistle and Gospel) are printed both in Latin and English.
+The Missal type has two colors, black for most texts and red for Holy Mass explanations, making it much more practical and convenient for daily use.